-All passports around the world use a particular font of a particular size because it is specially designed to be read accurately by scanners.
+All passports around the world use a particular font of a particular size because it is specially designed to be read accurately by scanners used by Immigration authorities.
 I am not going to mention the name and size of this font, but I am really surprised that the scammers who concoct these fake passports haven't had the brains to even acquire and use this font.
-But that is good, because their fake documents scream "FORGERY" and give me a good laugh as well.
+But that is good, because their fake documents scream FORGERY and give me a good laugh as well.

-Here are some examples of the many forged passports and fake IDs that I have conned out of scammers, along with descriptions of the idiotic mistakes that they made on them.
+Here are some examples of the many forged passports that I have conned out of scammers, along with descriptions of the idiotic mistakes that they made on them.

 This forged passport is another insult to my intelligence.
 The name has been faked in a different font, along with the name in the machine readable zone at the bottom.
 How anybody could be fooled by this crap is totally beyond me.

-Here is an example of a very clever forgery, except for some blunders that gave the game away.
+Here is an example of a clumsy forgery with obvious blunders that gave the game away.
 On this passport, all the data is convincing and even in a uniform font, but the font itself is wrong.
 By international agreement, one particular font must be used on all passports and the font used on this passport is not it.
-The serial number that is in a larger font than the other data.
+The only proper font is seen on 'GBR',as it is the only piece of data that was not forged.
+The photo has obviously been substituted.
 Another blunder is the use of a passport format that was discontinued before 25 September 2015.
 So the scammer did a very convincing job of this forgery, except for those obvious errors.

 This is one of the worst and most careless forgeries that I have encountered.
 The scammer used three different fonts and it is easy to see that the strength of the fonts is far too heavy.
 But the massive mistake is on the machine readable line, where this idiot didnt change the name, which is Charles Colocino.
 This name has frequently been used in the infamous Airport Consignment Scam.
 So the scammer forged an already forged passport.
 The signature of the holder is the notorious Mr Colocino, so the scammer forgot to change this as well.